Andy Wang

 Biographical Sketch

 Andy Wang received his Ph.D. and M.S. in computer science from UCLA in 2003 and 1998, and his B.S. from UC Berkeley in 1995.
-He joined the Department of Computer Science at Florida State University as an Assistant Professor in 2003.
-His research interests include file systems, optimistic peer replication, performance evaluation, ad hoc network routing, operating systems, and distributed systems.
+He joined the Department of Computer Science at Florida State University as in 2003.
+He received the National Science Foundation's Faculty Early Career Development Award in 2009 and the Excellence in Teaching Award by the Alpha of Florida Chapter of Phi Beta Kappa in 2019.
+His research interests include file systems, storage systems, optimistic peer replication, performance evaluation, ad hoc network routing, operating systems, and distributed systems.

 Research